USS Lauderdale

 USS Lauderdale (APA-179/LPA-179) was a Haskell-class attack transport acquired by the U.S. Navy during World War II for the task of transporting troops to and from combat areas.

 World War II service

-Lauderdale (APA-179) was launched under Maritime Commission contract 23 November 1944 by Oregon Shipbuilding Corp., Portland, Oregon; sponsored by Mrs. J. H. Blockey; and commissioned 12 December 1944 at Astoria, Oregon.
+Lauderdale (APA-179) was launched under United States Maritime Commission contract 23 November 1944 by Oregon Shipbuilding Corp., Portland, Oregon; sponsored by Mrs. J. H. Blockey; and commissioned 12 December 1944 at Astoria, Oregon.

-Departing Seattle, Washington, 28 December 1944 Lauderdale steamed via San Francisco, California, to San Pedro, California, where she arrived 2 January 1945.
+Departing Seattle, Washington, 28 December 1944 Lauderdale steamed via San Francisco, California, to San Pedro, Los Angeles, where she arrived 2 January 1945.
 After shakedown off the California coast, she sailed from Los Angeles, California, to Pearl Harbor 13 to 19 February for amphibious landing exercises.
 She then embarked soldiers of the U.S. 10th Army and departed Honolulu 17 March for the western Pacific Ocean.
 Steaming via Eniwetok, she reached Ulithi 31 March.

 Lauderdale lands her troops and equipment on Okinawa

 On 7 April Lauderdale sailed in convoy for the Ryukyus.
 She arrived off Hagushi, Okinawa, 11 April; despite frequent air alerts, she debarked all troops and unloaded cargo by 17 April.
 Between 18 April and 14 July she remained at Hagushi, where she served as receiving ship for uninjured survivors of ships that were damaged or sunk during the protracted, but successful, struggle for American control of the Ryukyus.
 She embarked survivors from more than 30 ships and landing craft.
 In addition she served as a detention ship, for captured Japanese prisoners of war.